CHC-Index/CHC-Index/README.md

 We provide a easier way to run the algorithms by a shell file called "run_algo.sh".

     ./run_algo.sh < dataset_name > < algorithm_name > < operation >

-1. dataset_name: the dataset_name could be found in "config_dataset.sh", like FB0, Facebook, DBLP, Twitch, IMDB_Person, IMDB_Movie, LiveJournal.
+1. dataset_name: the dataset_name could be found in "config_dataset.sh", like FB0, Facebook, DBLP, Twitch, IMDB, LiveJournal.
-2. algorithm_name: the community search algorithm that you want to integrate, including VAC, SEA, ATC, rKACS.
+2. algorithm_name: the integrated community search algorithm , including VAC, SEA, ATC, rKACS.
 3. operation: the operation you want to do, including
 * build: build the whole CHC-Index.
 * retrieve: retrieve some nodes from the built index.
-* VAC, SEA, ATC, rAKCS: Run the corresponding algorithm with the retrieved nodes in "retrieve" step.
+* run: Run the corresponding algorithm with the retrieved nodes in "retrieve" step.
 Specially, you could choose whether to run the origin algorithm without CHC-Index by set the "run_wo" parameter to 0 or 1 in the "run_algo.sh" file.

-e.g.: To run VAC algorithm on DBLP with CHC-Index, first build the index by executing **./run_algo.sh DBLP VAC build**, then retrieve nodes for queries by executing **./run_algo.sh DBLP VAC retrieve**, finally run VAC algorithm with the retrieved nodes by executing **./run_algo.sh DBLP VAC VAC**.
-(If you want, you could run **./run_algo.sh DBLP VAC ATC** to run *ATC* algorithm with the nodes retrieved in *VAC* metric, but it may cause a bad result :( ).
+e.g.: To run VAC algorithm on DBLP with CHC-Index, first build the index by executing

+    ./run_algo.sh DBLP VAC build

+then retrieve
+nodes for queries by executing

+    ./run_algo.sh DBLP VAC retrieve

+finally
+run VAC algorithm with the retrieved nodes by executing

+    ./run_algo.sh DBLP VAC run

 ## The query result

-1. Build: The built index would be output to /exp_data/indices/<dataset_name>
+1. Build: The built index would be output to *./exp_data/indices/<dataset_name>*

-2. Retrieve: The retrieve result would be output into /exp_data/retrieve/<dataset_name>.
-For each query, the result contains 2 lines, the first line is query_id, and the following line is composed of the retrieved nodes.
+2. Retrieve: The retrieve result would be output into */exp_data/retrieve/<dataset_name>*.
+For each query, the result contains 3 lines, the first line is query_id, and the following line is composed of the retrieved nodes, the last line is the time for retrieving.
-3. Community algorithms: The result of community search would be stored in /exp_data/<algo_name>/<dataset_name>.
+3. Community algorithms: The result of community search would be stored in *./exp_data/<algo_name>/<dataset_name>*.
    For each query, the result contains 4 lines: the first line is query_id, the second line is composed of the nodes in the community, the third line is the score of the community, and the fourth line is the runtime.
-Specially, for rKACS algorithm, the id of nodes in the result is reordered, which would not affect the experiment.

-P.S.: The rKACS program requires for snap library, the snap library should be built firstly in 3rdPartyLib/snap, otherwise the rKACS algorithm could not run successfully.

-# 5 Experimrent
+# 6 Experimrent
 ## Section 5.2 & 5.3

 First, run

-./run_algo.sh DBLP VAC build
+    ./run_algo.sh (DBLP/IMDB/Twitch/LiveJournal/Facebook) (VAC/ATC/SEA/rKACS) build

 to build the index.

-The experiment could be reproduced by adjusting the parameter r and setting *LAYER* to 15.

-Then run (take DBLP, VAC as an example):
+Then, run

-./run_algo.sh DBLP VAC retrieve
+    ./run_algo.sh (DBLP/IMDB/Twitch/LiveJournal/Facebook) (VAC/ATC/SEA/rKACS) retrieve

-./run_algo.sh DBLP VAC VAC
+to retrieve some vertices from the index.

+Finally, run

+    ./run_algo.sh (DBLP/IMDB/Twitch/LiveJournal/Facebook) (VAC/ATC/SEA/rKACS) run

+to get the final community.

+The parameters are preset in *./scripts/dataset_args.cpp*, you could change the parameter in the

 ## Section 5.4

-By setting the parameter *RPPP* to *0* and *apply_opt2* to *baseline* in the shell script in the index constructing step, we get the Index w/o O1+O2 version; By setting the parameter *RPPP* to *1* and *apply_opt2* to *baseline* in the shell script in the index constructing step, we get the Index w/o O2 version;By setting the parameter *enable_rp++* to *1* and *apply_opt2* to *A* in the shell script in the index constructing step, we get the Index with all the optimizations;

-Then run (take DBLP, VAC as an example):
-./run_algo.sh DBLP VAC build
-./run_algo.sh DBLP VAC retrieve
-./run_algo.sh DBLP VAC VAC

 ## Section 5.5

+By setting the parameter *RPPP* to *0* and *SMETHOD* to *baseline* in the script before the index constructing step, we get the Index w/o O1+O2 version.

+By setting the parameter *RPPP* to *1* and *SMETHOD* to *baseline* in the shell script in the index constructing step, we get the Index w/o O2 version.

+By setting the parameter *RPPP* to *1* and *SMETHOD* to *opt2* in the shell script in the index constructing step, we get the Index with all the optimizations;

+Then run similarly to *5.2* (take DBLP, VAC as an example):

+    ./exp5_5.sh DBLP VAC build
+    ./exp5_5.sh DBLP VAC retrieve
+    ./exp5_5.sh DBLP VAC run

+## Section 5.6

 The index construction and storage overhead could be seen in the former index build steps.

+## Section 5.7

+This experiment is more complicated.
+First, the base index of each graph should be constructed, run
+    ./exp5_7.sh <dataset> <algorithm> PartBuild

-## Section 5.6
+## Section 5.8

 The case study was running on VAC algorithm.
 By setting the *dataset* to *FB0*, *query_id* to *20*, *LAYER* to *4*, the experiment could be reproduced.

 Run:
     ./run_algo.sh FB0 VAC build
     ./run_algo.sh FB0 VAC retrieve
     ./run_algo.sh FB0 VAC VAC

-## Section 5.7
+## Section 5.9

 The experiment could be reproduced by varying the parameter to the given value, allowing for consistent results.
-The parameter *r*, *LAYER*, *BETA* could be changed.
+The parameter sensitivity experiment involves three parameters, i.e. *k*, *r*, and *β*.

-Similarly, take DBLP, VAC as an example, after each change of a parameter, run:
-./run_algo.sh DBLP VAC retrieve
-./run_algo.sh DBLP VAC VAC
+You could change *k* by setting *LAYER* , change *r* by setting *r*, and change *β* by setting *BETA* in run_algo.sh.

+Especially, after changing *β*, the index should be reconstructed, as *β* is a parameter set before index construction.

+After all the parameters were set, run as *5.2*.
 # Future Work
 More of the code used in the experiment will be released in a few days.